anishhello/gamesense_adobe_gensolve/README.md

 ```bash
 streamlit run app.py
 ```
-+ Upload Video and Download it to view the results. 🤩
++ Upload the Video and Download it to view the results. 🤩

 ## Limitations and Restrictions:

++ Make sure you have a stable internet connection.
+It is required to generate content from GenAI.
 + Our Project expects 1280x720 resolution video(30fps).
+(To overcome this problem we integrated a resizer, giving any resolution it converts it to 1280x720 itself.)
 + Due to CPU Processing on local system, some of the AI Generation results may show response time exceeded or quota exhausted.
-So use Colab or Kaggle to compute the real time AI generation.
+So use Colab or Kaggle to compute the real-time AI generation.